darkliahos/SM-VN-Engine/LanguageSpec.md

 Forking allows for multiple scenarios in a scene, they can be small diversions which merge into a story branch or for more complex branching can transfer to other scenes or even end the game all together.

-Forking can be written with scenarios embedded inside of a forking statment, however this can result in spaghetti code but good for beginners or they can be written to point to scenarios.
+Forking can be written with scenarios embedded inside of a forking statment.

 So if we had a fork in which we needed the user to make a decision and execute scenarios based on what the user decided then we come up with this:

 ```
-[Alanis] SAYS "Would you like cheese?"
 BEGIN CHOICES
+QUESTION "Do you like cheese?"
 FORK "I love cheese"
 JUMP "SCENARIO 1"
 FORK "No way, I am a married man"